Medical Journalism Students

 His interests in the field are varied.
 He would like to use the long form narrative style to tell stories about science, specifically environmental and pharmaceutical issues.
 He also is interested in how sound and images can be used to more effectively communicate science messages to a broad audience.

 After spending four years in the U.S. Navy, Patrick went back to his hometown to complete an undergraduate degree in kinesiology from the University of Illinois at Urbana-Champaign.
 He then moved to beautiful Minneapolis to work on a master’s degree from the School of Public Health at the University of Minnesota.
-In 2011 he entered the medical and science journalism program after his first semester at UNC.
-Throughout this time he has worked as a personal trainer, fitness instructor and health consultant.
+Throughout this time he worked as a personal trainer, fitness instructor and health consultant.

 Mustain is especially interested in how commercialization shapes the way people think about and pursue health, especially in the fitness, nutrition and weight-loss realms.
 His other areas of interest include food advertising and policy, obesity prevention, health promotion, the effects of media consumption on health, consumer advocacy, outdoor recreation and fitness, parks, environmental determinants of health behavior, biking, climbing, snowboarding and food.

-Stephanie Soucheray-Grell is a native of St. Paul, Minn.
+Soucheray-Grell lives with her husband and daughter in Durham.
+She's a native of St. Paul, Minn.
 She graduated from St. Olaf College in 2007 with a degree in English and history where she wrote on the history of medicine and the rise of the "man-midwife" (today's OB-GYN) for her senior thesis.
 After graduation, she worked for the Northfield News and was a production assistant for Minnesota Public Radio, where she worked on "Midmorning with Kerri Miller" and American Public Media's "American RadioWorks."
 She has written rock concert reviews for The St. Paul Pioneer Press and humorous columns on life as an expatriate for various English publications in Germany.
 At the end of her first year in the master's program, she was awarded the Maxwell Graduate Scholarship in Medical Journalism.
 Then, in the summer Soucheray-Grell worked as the writing intern at the Yale School of Medicine.

 Soucheray-Grell has a love of long-form storytelling and hopes her years at Carolina allow her to grow as a freelance medical and science writer.
 She looks forward to specializing within journalism and hopes to bring her curious eye to the health stories that matter most to readers.